ConSol/sakuli/docs/docker-containers.md

 ### 1) Mount an external suite folder and modify `CMD`

-Simply mount a folder on your host into the container and override `CMD` from Dockerfile (=argument for `ENTRYPOINT`).
+Mount a folder on your host into the container and override `CMD` from Dockerfile (=argument for `ENTRYPOINT`) with custom parameters for the Sakuli starter `sakuli.sh`.
+In this way you can also instruct Sakuli e.g. to use another browser (`--browser chrome`).
+To get all possible command line parameters call `docker run consol/sakuli-ubuntu-xfce --help`.

-You can do this in two ways:
+CMD can be overrideen in two ways:

 #### 1.1) using the command line

-Set all parameters on the command line:

-    docker run -it -p 5901:5901 -p 6901:6901 -v "/home/myuser/my-sakuli-testsuites:/my-sakuli-testsuites" consol/sakuli-centos-xfce '--run /my-sakuli-testsuites/suite_1'
+    ~$ docker run -it -p 5901:5901 -p 6901:6901   \\
+         -v "/home/myuser/my-sakuli-testsuites:/my-sakuli-testsuites"   \\
+         consol/sakuli-centos-xfce   \\
+         '--run /my-sakuli-testsuites/suite_1'

 #### 1.2) using docker-compose
 A more elegant way is to pack all parameters into a [Docker Compose](https://docs.docker.com/compose/) file.
 Create `docker-compose.yml`: